esl/MongoosePush/guides/configuration.md

     otp_app: :mongoose_push
   ]
 ```
 This part of configuration relates only to `HTTPS` endpoints exposed by `MongoosePush`.
-Here you can set a bind IP address (option: `ip`), port and paths to your `HTTPS` `TLS` certificates.
-You should ignore other options unless you know what you're doing (to learn more, explore [phoenix documentation](https://hexdocs.pm/phoenix/overview.html)).
+Here you can set a bind IP address (option: `ip`), port a port and paths to your `HTTPS` `TLS` certificates.
+You should ignore other options unless you are sure you know what you're doing (to learn more, explore [phoenix documentation](https://hexdocs.pm/phoenix/overview.html)).

-You may entirely skip the `mongoose_push` config entry to disable `HTTPS` API and just use this project as an `Elixir` library.
+You may entirely skip the `mongoose_push` config entry to disable the `HTTPS` API and just use this project as an `Elixir` library.

 ## FCM configuration
-Let's take a look at sample `FCM` service configuration:
+Let's take a look at a sample `FCM` service configuration:
 ```elixir
 config :mongoose_push, fcm: [
     default: [